rflandau/Orv/README.md

 ## Slims

 [Slims](implementations/slims) is the second prototype.
 It is designed as an L5 (application layer) protocol.
-This variant explores compressing Orv for use in constrained environments as well as some more advanced designs Proof did not reach.
+This variant explores compressing Orv for use in constrained environments as well as some more advanced features Proof did not reach.
 The implementation contains a library for interfacing directly with these headers.
 Slims is under active development.

 # Core Design